 This easy BBQ chicken pizza has very quickly become one of my favorite pizza recipes.
 It gets a deep, rich pop of flavor from one special ingredient: smoked mozzarella cheese!

-Make this pizza from scratch with homemade pizza dough, or grab a store bought pizza crust to keep things simple.
+Make this pizza from scratch with our quick homemade pizza dough, or grab a store bought pizza crust to keep things simple.
 Just layer the cheese onto some rolled-out pizza dough with a bit of cooked chicken, bake it up, and top with plenty of cilantro and barbecue sauce for an easy, hearty weeknight dinner.

 All you need for this pizza: